atubak400/Implementing-Load-Balancer-with-Nginx/README.md

 To secure web traffic on port 8000, modify the associated security group's rules within the AWS EC2 dashboard, ensuring that access is restricted to trusted sources.

-> Select your instance, scroll down the security tab
+> Select your instance, scroll down the security tab, and select instance security group

 ![Provision EC2 Instances](./img/4.png)

-> Modify access to all traffic on port 8000
+> Modify access to allow traffic on port 8000

 ![Provision EC2 Instances](./img/5.png)